 The pressing issue of cyber resilience is no doubt pushing these investments forward, since 67 percent of CEOs believe that becoming a victim of cyber attack is inevitable.
 Further, 20 percent of company CEOs acknowledged that they are under-prepared for an attack.

 Identifying the shifting risks and opportunities, asset management CEOs are taking a fresh look at their own roles, priorities, and skills required to propel their firms forward.

-Customer experience is at the top of CEOs’ list, with 67 percent of executives stating that building customer connections is paramount and affirm a personal responsibility for ensuring that their organisation’s ESG politices reflect customer values.
+Customer experience is at the top of CEOs’ list, with 67 percent of executives stating that building customer connections is paramount and affirm a personal responsibility for ensuring that their organization’s ESG politices reflect customer values.

 A majority (72 percent) also state that protecting customer data is among their most important responsibilities to grow the company’s future customer base.
-However, 49 percent of leaders admit that investments made to date in personalising the customer expeience have not delivered the growth they hoped for.
+However, 49 percent of leaders admit that investments made to date in personalizing the customer expeience have not delivered the growth they hoped for.

 The industry is changing dramatically, CEOs must now be more attuned to changing customer demands, skilled in customer distribution, technology and new markets, and possess a strong understanding of risk management and operational matters.